(Updated 19 Nov 2023)

 - Regular reminders for hand-washing.

-- Strict observation of social distancing rules including limiting the number of people in the waiting area, and limiting to 1-2 support people per patient during consultations.
+- Observation of social distancing rules including limiting the number of people in the waiting area, and limiting support people per patient during consultations.

 FAQ for patients about their procedures: